The BREL Guide To Selling Your Home

 There are five 5 steps to preparing your home for sale:

 Step 1 – De-cluttering and De-personalizing

 We all have too much stuff, and too much stuff can be distracting to potential Buyers.
-When preparing your home for sale, you want to eliminate as much clutter as possible—books, knick knacks, storage boxes, off-season clothes, your giant shoe collection, etc. It’s also important to neutralize your space as much as possible so that potential Buyers can see themselves living in your home—and that means putting away personal photos, mementos and collections.
+When preparing your home for sale, you want to eliminate as much clutter as possible—books, knick-knacks, storage boxes, off-season clothes, your giant shoe collection, etc. It’s also important to neutralize your space as much as possible so that potential Buyers can see themselves living in your home—and that means putting away personal photos, mementoes and collections.